Indian Institute of Science: Campus

-The institute's Main Campus is fully residential and is spread over 400 acres of land in the heart of Bangalore city.
-It is located in the north of Bangalore, about 6 kilometres from Bangalore City Railway Station and Kempegowda Bus Station, on the way to Yeshwantpur.
-It is connected with city's Namma Metro Sandal Soap Factory metro station and by various bus stations of Bangalore Metropolitan Transport Corporation.
+The institute's Main Campus is fully residential and is spread over 400 acres of land in the heart of Bengaluru.
+It is located in the north of Bengaluru, about 6 kilometres from Bengaluru City railway station and Kempegowda Bus Station, on the way to Yeshwantpur.
+It is connected with city's Namma Metro Sandal Soap Factory metro station and by various bus stations of Bengaluru Metropolitan Transport Corporation.
 The institute is about 30 kilometres southwest of Kempegowda International Airport.
 As a research hub, it is in the vicinity of a number of other research institutes, Raman Research Institute, Indian Space Research Organisation (ISRO), Wood Research Institute and Central Power Research Institute (CPRI), are close to IISc.
 Most of these institutes are connected to IISc by a regular shuttle bus service.

 The main campus houses more than 40 departments marked by routes such as the Gulmohar Marga, the Mahogany Marga, the Badami Marga, the Tala Marga, the Ashoka Marga, the Nilgiri Marg, the Silver Oak Marg, the Amra Marga and the Arjuna Marga.
-The campus features six canteens (cafeterias), a gymkhana (gymnasium and sports complex), a football ground and a cricket ground, five dining messes (halls), one multi cuisine restaurant, nine men's and five women's hostels (dormitories), an air strip, a library, two shopping centers and residences of the faculty members and other staff, besides other amenities.
+The campus features six canteens (cafeterias), a gymkhana (gymnasium and sports complex), a football ground and a cricket ground, five dining messes (halls), one multi cuisine restaurant, eighteen men's and five women's hostels (dormitories), an air strip, a library, two shopping centers and residences of the faculty members and other staff, besides other amenities.

 The IISc campus harbours both exotic and indigenous plant species with about 110 species of woody plants.
 The roads on the campus are named after the dominant avenue tree species.